-- Effective 8 October, the residence track and business track are open to travellers from South Korea. - The Government of Japan is phasing in a Business Track/Residence Track framework of special measures for resuming cross-border travel on the condition of additional quarantine measures. - Foreign nationals intending to enter or re-enter Japan under this framework need either a new visa; or a re-entry confirmation letter (holders of a Japanese residence status returning from Malaysia, Taiwan, Thailand or Vietnam on the residence track) or neither (holders of a Japanese residence status returning to Japan having travelled to Singapore on the Business track). - On top of the current border control measures (i.e. undergoing PCR testing, refraining from using public transport and 14-day self-quarantine), applicants must take additional quarantine measures: - Present on arrival: - A copy of the written pledge, and schedule of activities; - a certificate of the result of pre-entry PCR testing; - a questionnaire including details of health monitoring for 14 days prior to departure; - Obtain private medical insurance; - Install LINE, COVID-19 contact tracing and map apps to record and report their health, location and contacts data for 14 days after entry into Japan. - o The "Residence Track": - This applies to holders of a Certificate of Eligibility for work or long-term stay who are nationals of Brunei (effective 8 October), Cambodia, Laos, Malaysia, Myanmar, Singapore, Taiwan, Thailand or Vietnam. - Effective 1 October, entry is permitted under the Residence Track for holders of a Certificate of Eligibility (COE) for any type of status of residence, as well as cross-border travellers (short-term stay for business) from any country or region, on condition that the person is hosted by a company / entity that can assure observation of quarantine measures.
+- If returning from a travel ban country, the traveller is required to present a negative COVID-19 PCR test certificate from a test in the destination country no more than 72 hours before travel. - If returning from a non-travel ban country and it was not possible to obtain a negative COVID-19 PCR test certificate in the destination country, the traveller will be tested on arrival in Japan and must await the test result at home. - The Government of Japan is phasing in a Business Track/Residence Track framework of special measures for resuming cross-border travel on the condition of additional quarantine measures. - Foreign nationals intending to enter or re-enter Japan under this framework may require a new visa. - On top of the current border control measures (i.e. undergoing PCR testing, refraining from using public transport and 14-day self-quarantine), applicants for both the Business Track and the Residence Track must take additional quarantine measures: - Present on arrival: - A copy of the written pledge, and schedule of activities. - a certificate of the result of pre-entry PCR testing. - a questionnaire including details of health monitoring for 14 days prior to departure. - Obtain private medical insurance. - Install LINE, COVID-19 contact tracing and map apps to record and report their health, location and contacts data for 14 days after entry into Japan.

+The "Residence Track":

+- This applies to holders of a Certificate of Eligibility (COE) for work or long-term stay who are nationals of Brunei, Cambodia, Laos, Malaysia, Myanmar, Singapore, South Korea, Taiwan, Thailand or Vietnam. - Entry is permitted under the Residence Track for holders of a Certificate of Eligibility (COE) for any type of status of residence, as well as cross-border travellers (short-term stay for business) from any country or region, on condition that the person is hosted by a company / entity that can assure observation of quarantine measures.
 However, the number of people to be permitted to enter Japan under this new provision will be restricted. - If the applicant presents an expired Certificate of Eligibility issued on or after 1 October 2019, the applicant is required to show a document issued by his/her accepting organization in Japan that states the organization will still be able to accept the applicant to have him/her engage in the activities described on the application for the Certificate of Eligibility.

-o The "Business Track":
+The "Business Track":